Top 30 Best Indian Bloggers in 2026

 - Projects: MoneyConnexion

-Pritam started his career on the Internet as an affiliate marketer; he started his first blog in 2004 with the title Jobs8Home.com and focused centrally on money-making ideas.
-In 2010, he started MoneyConnexion as part of his vision to widen his writing sphere to small businesses, money topics, multi-level marketing, etc.
+Pritam started online as an affiliate marketer and launched his first blog in 2004 under the title Jobs8Home.com, focused on money-making ideas.
+In 2010 he started MoneyConnexion to widen his writing into small businesses, money topics, and more.

 Pradeep Kumar